dailybruin/the-stack/_posts/2017-04-10-bruinwalk-class-ratings.md

   <h3>Distribution of course easiness ratings</h3>
   <figure class="ratings-chart fullwidth" id="easiness"></figure>

-  <h2>Correlating categories of ratings</h2>
+  <h2>Correlating rating criteria</h2>

   <p>This won’t come as a surprise: <strong>students tend to rate easier classes more favorably overall</strong>.
 No courses rated easy (easiness rating above 3.50) were rated poorly overall (overall rating below 2.50).</p>

   <p>But students have also given high overall ratings to a substantial number of difficult courses.
 Difficult courses with high overall ratings occupy the upper left corner of the following scatter plot.</p>

-  <h3>Students don't assign low overall ratings to easy courses, but do rate some difficult courses favorably overall.</h3>
+  <h3>Students don’t assign low overall ratings to easy courses, but do rate some difficult courses favorably overall.</h3>
   <figure class="ratings-chart fullwidth" id="easiness-vs-overall"></figure>

   <p>Students seem to prefer highly rated professors over easy courses.
 Courses with higher clarity ratings, or those with <strong>professors who are easier to understand</strong>, are more highly rated overall than courses with low clarity ratings.
-The clarity rating is the best predictor for students' overall course satisfaction – its line of best fit has an r<sup>2</sup> value of 0.797.</p>
+The clarity rating is the best predictor for students’ overall course satisfaction – its line of best fit has an r<sup>2</sup> value of 0.797.</p>

   <p>Clarity only narrowly beats out <strong> helpfulness</strong> in determining a student’s overall course rating (r<sup>2</sup> = 0.703), but it signifcantly beats out both easiness (r<sup>2</sup> = 0.185) and workload (r<sup>2</sup> = 0.182) ratings.</p>

-  <h3>A course's clarity rating is the best predictor for its overall rating.</h3>
+  <h3>A course’s clarity rating is the best predictor for its overall rating.</h3>
   <figure class="ratings-chart fullwidth" id="clarity-vs-overall"></figure>

 </div>

 ## In conclusion

 Choosing the right courses and professors can make your investment in a UCLA education much more worthwhile.
-Each class comes with a high price, so it's important to go out of your way to find good classes – and good professors – whenever possible.
+Each class comes with a high price, so it’s important to go out of your way to find good classes – and good professors – whenever possible.

 ## Get the data

-The data used in this post is available on [The Stack's GitHub repo in CSV format](#todo).
-It's ready to import into Excel or Numbers for quick browsing, or you can parse it using a CSV library in your programming language of choice.
+The data used in this post is available on [The Stack’s GitHub repo in CSV format](#todo).
+It’s ready to import into Excel or Numbers for quick browsing, or you can parse it using a CSV library in your programming language of choice.

 Find anything interesting we missed?
 Tweet us [@_thestack](https://twitter.com/_thestack).